Follow a programme that is designed to meet your needs

 You will be based in a school from the start and feel part of the team, learning from outstanding professionals who will provide all the hands on training and support you need on a daily basis.
 You will be assigned a SCITT mentor and will follow a programme that is designed to meet your needs as you develop in confidence as a trainee teacher.

-You will have an induction period, where you will meet the team, complete all compulsory safeguarding training, shadow and observe colleagues and complete a subject knowledge audit.
-After this short period you will begin to take on classes to teach by yourself, always with the support from other colleagues in your team and at a pace you are happy with.
+You will have a three day induction period and following this a settling in week where you will meet the team, complete all compulsory safeguarding training, shadow and observe colleagues and start to immerse yourself in school life.
+After this short period you will begin to take on classes to teach by yourself, always with the support from other colleagues in your team and at a pace you are happy with depending upon your previous experience.

 Throughout the course you will have weekly Professional Studies sessions which provide a framework for you to develop as a teacher and support the practical side of your training with more knowledge and academic research based input.
-This will include sessions delivered by the University of Derby lecturers who will facilitate the PGCE content of the programme and support you with research related assignments.
+These sessions are delivered by Specialist Leaders in Education and experts from our SCITT partner schools.
+Our partnership with the University of Derby means that lecturers will attend professional studies at set points in the programme to support you with research related assignments.

 Subject Knowledge Sessions